selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

    .. figure:: ../images/manuscript_screenshots/study4/media/image9.png

 Mutalisk then outputs a number of analyses for each dataset input.
-Some of these are in downloaded PDF files; examples for LUAD1 are shown in screenshots 10 to 13.
+Examples for LUAD1 are shown in screenshots 10 to 13.
 For example, screenshots 10 and 11 show kataegis analysis output for LUAD1 and LUAD7, respectively, showing a predominance of C>A mutations in the latter but not the former.

 .. container:: example-box